ACM40960/project-16310126/README.md

 ## An Investigation into Global Climate Variables and the Determinants of Global Warming

-### 1. Intended Use
+### 1. Intended Use 🤝

 The aim of this project is to conduct an investigation into the key determinants of global warming, with a focus on global climate variables.
+To aid with the investigation we have downloaded temperature, precipitation and carbon dioxide data from sources indicated below and made use of the Wolfram Knowledgebase.
+All analysis of data has taken place within Mathematica.

 ###  2. Mathematica Installation 📦 📂